wasicse/ESMDisPred/README.md

 # ESMDisPred
 ESMDisPred: Enhanced Prediction of Disordered Regions Utilizing Representations from a Large Protein Language Model.

+The repository includes three distinct models, differentiated by the features they employ for prediction:
+* 'ESMDisPred' utilizes features from DisPredict3.0 and ESM1.
+* 'ESM2DisPred' incorporates features from DisPredict3.0, ESM1, and ESM2.
+* 'ESM2PDBDisPred' employs features from DisPredict3.0, ESM1, ESM2, along with structural-related features.

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine  for disorder prediction.
+These instructions will help to install and start the ESMDisPred on the local machine for disordered region prediction.

-We have tested ESMDisPred on Ubuntu 20.04.
-You would need to have Docker in your local or server machine.

- ## Dataset
-The dataset can be found in the dataset directory.

-## Run with local OS
+ESMDisPred has been tested on Ubuntu 20.04.
+It can be executed on a local Linux machine or within Docker and Singularity containers.

 ### Download the code

 - Retrieve the code